-Implementation Status Deviations from "the Evaluation Item Yes No Corporate Social Responsibility & sustainable development for TWSE/TPEx Listed Companies" and Reasons strategies? keep the operate The company tional risks under controlled to the control of the ually, make risk management plans, and ol to prevent potential losses. riality Principle, conduct risk evaluation ant policies or strategies as below: Reasons Major issues Risk Evaluation Item Risk management or strategies Environmental issues EnvironmentalProtection The company makes energy saving and carbon emission reduction plans every year and regularly review the implementation condition of each sub- project in the plan.
-Social issues Secured and healthy workplace (i) The company takes security measures in each aspect and strictly requires all employees to follow the rules to prevent any possible workplace damages. (ii) Inspections for securities is regularly conducted in all of the office, and the company periodically conducts drills emergency evacuation during a fire, an earthquake, or leak of toxic chemicals. (iii) Regularly health check for employees.
-Corporate governance Observing laws (i) The company has comprehensible internal control system to ensure that each task of the company is conducted according to relevant laws. (ii) Improve corporate governance assessment performance and regulatory compliance.
+Deviations from "the Evaluation Item Yes No Summary Social issues Secured and healthy workplace regulations of the competent authorities but has also passed the ISO14001 environmental management system certification. (ii) The company makes energy saving and carbon emission reduction plans every year and regularly review the implementation condition of each sub-project in the plan. (i) In terms of occupational safety and health system, our company has passed the ISO 45001 certification (ii) The company takes security measures in each aspect and strictly requires all employees to follow the rules to prevent any possible workplace damages. (iii) Inspections for securities is regularly conducted in all of the office, and the company periodically conducts drills Reasons emergency evacuation during a fire, an earthquake, or leak of toxic chemicals. (iv) Regularly health check for employees.
+Corporate governance Observing laws (i) The company has comprehensible internal control system to ensure that each task of the company is conducted according to relevant laws. (ii) Strengthening the functions of the board of directors, implementing director responsibilities, and providing directors with the latest legal and regulatory